sof202/tongue-twister/README.md

 is shown on startup, this can be redrawn to the screen upon clicking on the help button in the top left corner.
 To exit you can use `alt+f4` or click the red x button in the top right.

+### Keybinds

+Alternatively instead of using the buttons on the GUI, you can use the following keybinds:

+- "<space>": Play/Pause
+- "n": Displays next tongue twister
+- "h": Displays help message
+- "q": Quits the program

+Despite my best efforts, I can't make `Tkinter` focus the window for these keybinds.
+As such one needs to click/focus the window before doing using them.